nodejs/node-addon-api/README.md

 This package contains **header-only C++ wrapper classes** for the **ABI-stable Node.js API**  also known as **N-API**, providing C++ object model and exception handling semantics with low overhead.
 It guarantees backward compatibility with use with older versions of Node.js that do not have N-API built-in.

-Node.js API guarentees the **API** and **ABI** compatibility across different version of Node.js (**4** **5** **6** **7** and **8**).
+Node.js API guarentees the **API** and **ABI** compatibility across different version of Node.js.
 So if you switch to a different version of Node.js you must not reinstall and maybe recompile the Addon.

 N-API is an API for building native Addons.
 It is independent from the underlying JavaScript runtime (ex V8) and is maintained as part of Node.js itself.
 This API will be Application Binary Interface (ABI) stable across versions of Node.js.
 It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.

 APIs exposed by N-API are generally used to create and manipulate JavaScript values.
 Concepts and operations generally map to ideas specified in the **ECMA262 Language Specification**.

 - **[Setup](#setup)**